There's a not-so-new kid on the block for the University of the Cumberland's debate team coaching staff.

 Durbin says being part of the speech and debate team helps students plug into campus life, travel and visit various locations across the region and country, and sharpen crucial academic skills.
-Participating in speech and debate also benefits students post-graduation by helping build resumes, and the skills learned from debate translate into a career setting.
+Participating in speech and debate also benefits students post-graduation by helping them build resumes, and the skills learned from debate translate into a career setting.

 “Coach Bourne has told me that he’s had multiple students message him to let him know that they got a job, scholarship, or even a spot on a mock trial team in law school due to their experience with the debate team," Durbin says.